sarahkittyy/PythoniC/README.md

 **A** - I made this for fun, and maybe one day a beginner programmer will come from python to C++, and maybe, just *maybe*, this library will help <3

 ---

+**Q** - Why is the src/ dir so empty?

+**A** - Most of this library is just composed of template classes & template free functions, so not much can go in the sources.

+I keep one source, pythonic.cpp, so that CMake builds the library anyway (for future compatibility).